donkeyanaphora/donkeyanaphora.github.io/articles/article1/SF.md

 - $P_{\text{ASR}}$ depends on both $x$ and $y_{\lt  t}$, while $P_{\text{LM}}$ depends on $y_{\lt  t}$ only.
 - $\lambda$ is the weighting factor to determine the language model's influence.

 The idea is that the ASR model understands phonetics and language in a general sense while the LM model understands the specialized domain in its written form, but has no access to the audio signal.
-Just like in the analogy from earlier by fusing their predictions, we combine phonetic understanding with domain expertise, leading to more accurate transcriptions for domain specific terms.
+Just like in the analogy from earlier by fusing their predictions, we combine phonetic understanding with domain expertise, aiming to improve the quality of transcriptions for domain specific terms.
 Without careful integration or synergy between the two, both models can carry major limitations.

 #### Process Diagram:
 ![diagram](assets/viz.png)
 Reference: [Kannan et al. 2017](https://arxiv.org/pdf/1712.01996)

-Consider an example where Whisper serves as our listening expert and GTP2 as our domain-language expert.
+Consider an example where Whisper serves as our listening expert and GPT-2 as our domain-language expert.
 In practice these models share a tokenizer making the process of integrating their predictions fairly seamless at least for the english version of Whisper ([Radford 2.2](https://arxiv.org/pdf/2212.04356)).
 Now let's consider a claims call center transcript where an ASR model misinterprets a specialized medical term.

 **Input Audio (Ground Truth):**
 "The procedure was medically necessary for the treatment of claimant's `melanoma`."✔️